 Every Albertan has the opportunity to become an egg farmer.
 Whether you want to manage a commercial egg operation or become a backyard hobby farmer, there are some questions you need to answer and a lot of information you need to be aware of.
-Egg Farmers of Alberta works closely with Alberta Agriculture and Forestry to oversee the provincial egg industry.
+Egg Farmers of Alberta works closely with Alberta Agriculture and Irrigation to oversee the provincial egg industry.

 All egg production in Alberta – whether you have one hen or a thousand hens – falls under the provincial Marketing of Agricultural Products Act and regulations, including Egg Farmers of Alberta Plan Regulation (26/2022) and Egg Production and Marketing Regulation (293/97).